appoly/AppolyDroid-Toolbox-for-AIM/UiState/README.md

 - Type-safe state management
 - Loading, Error, Success, and Idle states
 - Easy integration with ViewModels and Compose
-- Smooth integration with [FlexiLogger](https://github.com/projectdelta6/FlexiLogger) for debug logging
+- Support for state identification with keys

 ## Installation